jtgry/AAS/_html_pages/publications/stones-and-bones.md

 menu: 'false'
 ---

 **WEB EDITOR'S NOTE:&nbsp;**** This page is currently under construction, but has been put online as a resource to members.
 Please be patient as links are constructed.&nbsp; Eventually, links will be consolidated and the appearance of the page improved.
-As of 6March2018, all available issues of the BAS newsletter on now online.&nbsp;**
+As of 6March2018, all available issues of the BAS newsletter on now online.&nbsp; **Past issues that have been scanned are due to the efforts of Eugene Futato, and represent the issues available at Moundville.&nbsp;**If you have a copy of a past issue that is not shown online, please contact [me](javascript:void(location.href='mailto:'+String.fromCharCode(115,105,112,101,115,46,101,114,105,99,64,103,109,97,105,108,46,99,111,109)+'?subject=Stones%20%26%20Bones%20issues')).&nbsp;**

 Past issues of the *Stones and Bones*, the newsletter of the Alabama Archaeological Society are presented below, as are issues of the Birmingham Anthropological Society newsletter - the precursor to what eventually became the Birmingham Chapter of the Alabama Archaeological Society.&nbsp;